null

 How to Safely Give Pumpkin to Your Dog

-While pumpkin is generally safe for dogs, it's essential to provide it in the right way and amount.
+While pumpkin is generally safe for dogs, it’s essential to provide it properly and in the right amount.
 If your dog has any underlying health conditions, such as kidney disease or heart problems, consult with your veterinarian before incorporating pumpkin into their diet.

 How to incorporate pumpkin into your dog’s diet

 Use raw or uncooked pumpkin.
 Both raw and cooked pumpkin are safe for dogs.
-However, avoid adding any seasonings or sweeteners that can be harmful to your pet.
+However, avoid adding any seasonings or sweeteners that could harm your pet.

 Pumpkin is a staple this time of year.
 Come September, everyone is cooking with it!
 As you enjoy your pumpkin pie and cheesecake, make sure your pup gets in on the fun!
 Pumpkin can be easily incorporated into your dog’s diet in various ways.
 Here are a few delicious and nutritious pumpkin recipes: